 Seminar in Environmental Law and Policy (2 cr.)
 DN835 P: Environmental Law (DN891) or permission of instructor.
-Selected topics in
+Selected topics in environmental law, regulation, and policy of pressing interest to practicing lawyers, scholars, and policy analysts.
+Subject areas will include hazardous substances law, environmental risk assessment and management, air pollution control, the political economy of environmental protection, and comparative environmental law and policy.

 Seminar in Feminist Jurisprudence (2 cr.)
 DN868 Critical examination of issues and debates relating to gender difference.
 Beginning with a theoretical overview, this seminar examines instances of judicial and legislative interventions in matters of employment, poverty, family, reproduction, sexual abuse, and exploitation.
 The seminar also addresses the impact of these interventions and their implications for the status, roles, and rights of women.
+Obiora